Overview

 To choose, with the supervisor’s help, a feasible research topic.

-To work systematically and within agreed deadlines, as far as possible, in order to meet the program deadlines specified by both the department and the Faculty of Graduate and Postdoctoral Affairs.
+To work systematically and within agreed deadlines, as far as possible, in order to meet the program deadlines specified by both the department and the Graduate Studies.

-To familiarize themselves with the unit and FGPA policies regarding the elements, course and completion of their degree.
+To familiarize themselves with the unit and Graduate Studies policies regarding the elements, course and completion of their degree.

 To make themselves available for meetings with their supervisor during regular business hours.